datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 <hr>

-#59 An online retailer has built their current application on Google App Engine.
+###59 An online retailer has built their current application on Google App Engine.
 A new initiative at the company mandates that they extend their application to allow their customers to transact directly via the application.
 They need to manage their shopping transactions and analyze combined data from multiple datasetts using a business intelligence tool.
 They want to use only a single database for this purpose.
 Whih google Cloud dtabase should they choose?

-* Cloud SQL
+* CloudSQL

+> DataStore is NoSQL

 <hr>